MikeAustin71/errprefops/errpref/README.md

 #### Error Context Example

+Recall that **Error Context** strings are designed to provide additional information about the function or method identified by the associated **Error Prefix** text.
+Typical context information might include variable names, variable values and additional details on function execution.

 In this example, a function chain is built by calls to multiple levels of the code hierarchy.
-The final call to method **Tx3.DoSomething()** triggers an error thereby returning the names of all methods in the call chains plus error context information.
+The final call to method **Tx3.DoSomething()** triggers an error thereby returning the names of all methods in the call chain plus error context information associated with those methods.

 ``` go
 func(tx1 *Tx1) Something() {